kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 name: FIG5-2
 width: 700px
 ---
-The total precipitable water of an MJO event in wester Pacific from MIMIC-TPW.
+The total precipitable water of an MJO event in Indian ocean from MIMIC-TPW.
 ```